Roy L. Dennis

 Roy Lee "Rocky" Dennis (December 4, 1961 - October 4, 1978) was an American teenager who had craniodiaphyseal dysplasia, an extremely rare sclerotic bone disorder.
 The condition usually results in neurological disorders and death during childhood.
-His life was the basis for the 1985 drama film Mask.
+His life was the basis for the drama film Mask (1985) in which he was portrayed by Golden Globe nominee Eric Stoltz.

-Early life and diagnosis
+Early life

-Rocky Dennis was born in Glendora, California, to Florence "Rusty" Tullis and Roy Dennis in 1961.
+Roy Lee "Rocky" Dennis was born in Glendora, California, to Florence "Rusty" Tullis and Roy Dennis on December 4, 1961.
 When he was very young, Dennis frequently had ear and sinus infections.
 While undergoing a tonsillectomy at age two, doctors detected abnormalities in his x-rays.
 Over the next year, he visited doctors at University of California, Los Angeles (UCLA)'s medical center multiple times a week, culminating in a diagnosis of craniodiaphyseal dysplasia (CDD), an extremely rare bone disorder that causes bone tissue to build up excessively, including in the skull, causing gradual compression of the brain and thus intracranial hypertension.

-In 1965, Rusty said doctors had told her there were seven recorded cases of CDD, and based on those few, they predicted that the pressure from bone accumulation on the central nervous system and cranial nerves would destroy his eyesight and hearing, and eventually affect his brain, anticipating he would die prior to his seventh birthday.
+In 1965, Rocky said doctors had told him there were seven recorded cases of CDD, and based on those few, they predicted that the pressure from bone accumulation on the central nervous system and cranial nerves would destroy Rocky's eyesight and hearing, and eventually affect his brain, anticipating he would die before his seventh birthday.

-Subsequent years
+After diagnosis

-After diagnosis, he lived with his parents and older half-brother Joshua in Covina and Glendora.
-Many of Rusty's biker friends frequented their home, as a secondary support system for the family, particularly following Dennis's parents' divorce in 1971.
+After receiving the diagnosis of CDD, he lived with his parents and older half-brother Joshua in Covina and Glendora.
+Many of Rocky's biker friends frequented their home, as a secondary support system for the family, particularly following Dennis's parents' divorce in 1971.

 Rusty describes her medical philosophy as "I decided early in my life if you could make yourself sick, you could make yourself well", and she taught Dennis that.
 When he complained of a headache, Rusty told him to go to his room and "don't come out until you have made yourself well."
 He also used breathing exercises and biofeedback to cope with the pain caused by his CDD.

 His vision worsened with age, and he was declared legally blind at age six.
 When he was seven, an ophthalmologist said his poor vision meant he would never learn to read.
 Rusty handed Dennis a book, which he promptly read aloud before telling the doctor, "I don't believe in being blind."

 Dennis had the opportunity to undergo plastic surgery that could correct his facial deformities and potentially extend his life, but decided against it.
 He asked Rusty "Who will I see in the mirror if I change my face?"